Subclass 801 Visa Requirements

 Permanent Residency and Australian Citizenship through 801 Visa

 You become a permanent resident on the day when the 801 visa is granted and it lets you stay in Australia indefinitely.
-You can also travel to and from Australia as many times as you want for 5 years from the date of your visa grant, but you need to apply for a Resident Return Visa (RRV) once every 5 years before your permanent resident visa expires to allow you to freely enter and exit Australia.
+You can also travel to and from Australia as many times as you want for 5 years from the date of your partner visa 801 grant, but you need to apply for a Resident Return Visa (RRV) once every 5 years before your permanent resident visa expires to allow you to freely enter and exit Australia.

 801 Visa / Permanent Partner Visa Refusal Risk